merumeru8/ticketing_platform_project/README.md

 ## Ticketing Platform App

 A simple web application built in pure PHP using a custom MVC architecture.
-The web application is a ticketing platform with full CRUD capabilities for two types of users (event organizers and customer/buyers).
+The web application is a ticketing platform with full CRUD capabilities and two types of users (event organizers and customer/buyers).
 This project demonstrates how to organize and structure a PHP application without relying on external frameworks or third-party packages, while keeping the codebase clean, modular, and easy to maintain.

 ---